mushroomwjy/PFlowHeatmapGenerator_CSRnet/README.md

-# #:sparkles:PFlowHeatmap Generator: Powered by CSRNet:sparkles:
+# #PFlowHeatmap Generator: Powered by CSRNet
 ><img src="assets/UIOverview.png" alt="outline" width="90%"></p>

 Using CSRNet to estimate the crowd density and generate heatmaps for further process.